splunk/addonfactory-ucc-generator/docs/dot_conf_files.md

 the add-on title, and the add-on author (taking the first one if multiple are defined).
 Make sure that your `app.manifest` is up-to-date, so `app.conf` will have all relevant information.

-Also the `triggers` stanza is created by `ucc-gen`.
-It determines what the `.conf` files are used in the add-on and generates the relevant key-value pairs.
+Also the `triggers` stanza is created by the `ucc-gen build` command. `ucc-gen build` determines what the `.conf` files are used in the add-on and generates the relevant key-value pairs.